 Priority Ambulance (503-2264-7911) is the only private ambulance service with a fleet of vehicles in San Salvador that has trained personnel and medical equipment to manage emergencies.
 The response time is often less than ideal because of the heavy traffic in San Salvador.
 Therefore, it is often quicker for people to transport themselves directly to the hospital by private vehicle.

 Pharmacies are plentiful, but not all medicines found in the United States are available in El Salvador.
 Medicines often have a different brand name and are frequently more expensive than in the United States.
 Recent regulatory changes that established price limits for all pharmaceuticals sold in El Salvador may affect quality and availability of certain medicines.
 We recommend that U.S. citizens traveling to El Salvador carry an adequate supply of any medication they require in its original container, which should be clearly labeled.
 A copy of the prescription from your doctor will be helpful in the event that immigration or customs authorities question you about your medications.

-No specific vaccinations are required for entry into El Salvador from the United States.
 Travelers coming from countries where yellow fever is endemic must have had a yellow fever vaccination in order to enter the country.
 For more information, visit El Salvador’s Immigration web site.

 You can find detailed information on vaccinations and other health precautions on the Centers for Disease Control (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.